Gyoshi/PhoA-SaveStates/README.md

 Your quicksave data is stored as a file in the mod folder.

+*Multiple save slots, better controls, more detailed state preservation, and more is still under development.*

 ## State preservation
 Everything related to Gail and her progress through the story is preserved across quicksaves and -loads.
 The state of the npcs and objects in a room is not.
 More precisely: